gatorpond/gatorpond.github.io/docs/_posts/2022-05-20-belarus-bans-george-orwell-1984.md

 date: 2022-05-20 14:25:58 +0600
 title: "Belarus Bans George Orwell’s Renowned Novel 1984"
-seo_title: "Belarus Bans George Orwell’s Renowned Novel 1984 | Uncensored Tech" description : "In what is supposed to be the latest assault on freedom of choice by the bordering Russian nation, Belarus has banned George Orwell’s famous dystopian novel “1984” in the entire country."
+seo_title: "Belarus Bans George Orwell’s Renowned Novel 1984 | Uncensored Tech"
+description: "In what is supposed to be the latest assault on freedom of choice by the bordering Russian nation, Belarus has banned George Orwell’s famous dystopian novel “1984” in the entire country."
 ---
 ![Belarus Bans George Orwell’s 1984](/images/Belarus-Bans-George-Orwell-1984-Novel.png)